EthoML/vame-desktop/README.md

 # VAME
-A cross-platform app for the [C4 Foundation](https://c4foundation.org/).
+A cross-platform app for VAME.

 ### Scope
 - [ ] Upgrade VAME to Python 3.10+